SPan-18/spatialGLM_stacking/README.md

 # spatialGLM_stacking: Bayesian Inference For Geostatistical Count Data Using Predictive Stacking

-This repository contains code to implement different analyses, as it appears on the manuscript "Bayesian Inference for spatial-temporal count data using predictive stacking".
+This repository contains code to implement different analyses, as it appears in the manuscript "Bayesian Inference for spatial-temporal count data using predictive stacking".

 Implemented models include Bayesian spatial and spatial-temporal (discrete as well as continuous time domains) regressions on Poisson and binomial point-referenced count data with application to modeling avian counts recorded in the [North American Breeding Bird Survey](https://www.usgs.gov/data/2022-release-north-american-breeding-bird-survey-dataset-1966-2021).